Master Integrals for Electroweak corrections to $gg \to\gamma\gamma$ -- Light quark contributions: Planar Topologies

-in region B. We have written our alphabet in a form which allows for clean extraction in the limit $x\rightarrow 0$.
+We have written our alphabet in a form which allows for clean extraction in the limit $x\rightarrow 0$.
 In terms of $(x,z_{A/B})$ variables, the following 25 MIs contain only rational letters and may be evaluated in terms of GPLs

 Many of these integrals are recycled from the previous planar topologies, the boundary conditions for the new integrals can be quickly determined via appropriate finiteness of vanishing of the integral in the limits $x\rightarrow 0$, $y\rightarrow 0$ and $x\rightarrow -y$, of which the vanishing of the integrals as $y\rightarrow 0$ is particularly useful.
-This procedure systematically relates MIs to one another (expanded through weight 5 to extract the pertinent limits), up to an overall normalizing integral which we again take be $\mathcal{G}^{\text{P}_\text{III}}_1$.
+This procedure systematically relates MIs to one another (expanded through weight 5 to extract the pertinent limits), up to an overall normalizing integral which we again take to be $\mathcal{G}^{\text{P}_\text{III}}_1$.
 This integral can be readily computed via direct integration and in our normalization we have

 which is the same as that used in the previous planar topologies.
-We evaluate GPLs using the {\tt{HandyG}}~\cite{Naterop:2019xaf} package, and have also made extensive use of the {\tt{PolyLogTools}}~\cite{Duhr:2019tlz} package and it's interface to {\tt{GiNaC}}~\cite{Naterop:2019xaf} to write combinations of boundary GPLs as simple functions of $\zeta_i$ and $\log{2}$.
+We evaluate GPLs using the {\tt{HandyG}}~\cite{Naterop:2019xaf} package, and have also made extensive use of the {\tt{PolyLogTools}}~\cite{Duhr:2019tlz} package and it's interface to {\tt{GiNaC}}~\cite{Naterop:2019xaf} to write combinations of boundary GPLs as a simple functions of $\zeta_i$ and $\log{2}$.

-The remaining 7 integrals $\{\mathcal{G}_{24}^{\text{P}_\text{III}} ,\mathcal{G}_{25}^{\text{P}_\text{III}} ,\mathcal{G}_{28-32}^{\text{P}_\text{III}}\}$ contain non-rational letters and cannot be evaluated in terms of pure GPLs.
+With the choice of variables in Eq.~\ref{eq:PIII_regionA} and Eq.~\ref{eq:PIII_regionB}, the remaining 7 integrals $\{\mathcal{G}_{24}^{\text{P}_\text{III}} ,\mathcal{G}_{25}^{\text{P}_\text{III}} ,\mathcal{G}_{28-32}^{\text{P}_\text{III}}\}$ contain non-rational letters and cannot be evaluated in terms of pure GPLs.
 As discussed in section~\ref{sec:Overview}, a convenient means to evaluate the solution is through Chen-iterated integrals.
 The pre-requisite for evaluation is the knowledge of the MIs at a boundary point, such that the MIs at any other point can be determined by path integration.
 For our calculation the remaining task is thus to determine appropriate boundary conditions to evaluate our Chen-iterated integral expressions.

 In order to solve for boundary points we note the following limit